zoe-xi/zoe-xi.github.io/index.markdown

 <img width="400" src="Zoe-website.jpg">

-Hi!
 I'm an incoming Ph.D. student in the EECS department at MIT, where I'll be advised by Virginia Vassilevska Williams and Yael Tauman Kalai.
 I'm interested in theoretical computer science, especially algorithms, fine-grained complexity, and cryptography.

 Previously, I was an undergrad at MIT; then, I was very lucky to be advised by Bill Kuszmaul and Virginia Williams.

+You can reach me at zoexi at mit dot edu.

 ---